BielPimentaDev/trio/README.md

 ## Architecture

-For this project, we chose to use **Hexagonal Architecture**, also known as **Ports and Adapters**.
+For this project, it was chosen to use **Hexagonal Architecture**, also known as **Ports and Adapters**.
 This architectural style focuses on isolating the core business logic from external systems.
 It achieves this primarily by using the **Dependency Inversion Principle** from SOLID principles, ensuring that high-level business logic does not depend on low-level details.

 By decoupling components, Hexagonal Architecture guarantees a clear separation between business rules and application concerns.
 This separation allows for easier modifications to external systems without impacting core functionality.
 Additionally, this isolation enhances **testability**, as the core logic can be tested independently from external dependencies.